dropzone/dropzone/index.md

 <form action="/file-upload" class="dropzone" id="my-dropzone"></form>
 {% endhighlight %}

-*That's it.* Dropzone will find all form elements with the class dropzone, automatically attach itself to it, and upload files dropped into it to the specified `action` attribute.
+*That's it.
+Dropzone will find all form elements with the class dropzone, *automatically attach itself to it, and upload files dropped into it to the *specified `action` attribute.

+> Don't forget to `require` dropzone, otherwise it won't be activated.

 To configure Dropzones created like this, you can write the configuration in the `Dropzone.options` object, like this: